iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![R2](Image/R2.png)

 - Squared `Correlation` Coefficient.
-- Provide basic Summary of How well a Model Fits the Data.
+- Provide basic Summary of How well a Model Fits the Data ( How well the Model Predicts New Observations ).
 - R<sup>2</sup> = 0.99 ( Model Fits the Data very Well )
 - Help us to `Compare` **Current** Model with the **Base** Model